 The first substantial output will be published in early Summer 2021, which will reflect on the English experience during the first and subsequent waves of infection and what lessons could be learnt.
 A final output will bring together what we have learnt across the project and summarise the main lessons and recommendations for the recovery from, and future prevention and management of, Covid-19 in the English social care sector, as well as lessons emerging to inform the longer-term future of social care.

-More on the project will be available here.
+More information on the project and initial outputs are available here.

 The project started in January 2021 and aims to complete by Summer 2022.